 Image created using Canva

 Getting a tattoo is always exciting, whether it’s for the first time or just another additional tattoo on your body.
 With that said, getting yourself inked needs to be done with care and hygiene.
 But it’s common to have some minor inflammation.
-Tattoo reactions and infections can be avoided by getting tattooed at a reputable parlour and following basic aftercare.
+Tattoo reactions and infections can be skipped by having a tattoo at a reliable parlour and routine aftercare.

 Understand The Process Of Tattoo Healing

-- The first stage lasts from the first to the third day after getting inked, and the tattoo may look sore, red, or swollen, kinda like a fresh wound, but this is totally normal as the tattoo is in its early stage.
+- The first phase stays from the first to the third day after getting inked and the ink may look sore, red, or swollen, kinda like a fresh wound but this is totally normal as the tattoo is in its early stage.

-- The second stage is from the fourth to the seventh day, and you may feel itching and a bit of peeling, and the tattoo will begin forming scabs.
+- The second phase is from the fourth to the seventh day and you may feel itching and a bit of peeling and the tattoo will start forming scabs.

-- The third stage ranges from the seventh to the fourteenth day, in which scabs begin to fall off, and the deeper layer of skin begins healing, making the tattoo dull.
+- The third phase is from the seventh to the fourteenth day.
+In which scabs start to fall off and the inner surface of skin begins healing which makes the tattoo dull.

-- The fourth stage lasts from the 15th to the 30th day, during which itching and other issues begin to set in as the ink starts to settle.
+- The fourth stage stays from the 15th to the 30th day.
+During which itching and other issues begin reducing as the ink begins to settle.

-If your tattoo follows the above pattern, then there is no need to worry.
+If your tattoo sticks to the above structure then you need not panic.
 However, if the above pattern is not working for you, then you should probably get checked for infections and reactions.

 Symptoms of Tattoo Infection and Reaction